ValveSoftware/GameNetworkingSockets/README.md

 Steamworks version, and you can access the additional services provided by the [Steam Datagram Relay](https://partner.steamgames.com/doc/features/multiplayer/steamdatagramrelay) network.
-On other platforms and stores, as long as you ship a version of your game on Steam, you can probably still take advantage of these services!
-Contact us to get a console version of the code, and see the Steamworks documentation for more info.
+On other platforms and stores, as long as you ship a version of your game on Steam, you might be able to take advantage of these services.
+See the Steamworks documentation for more information.
+Because this is a live service, and we need to control our security and backward compatibility burden, at this time we are not able to offer access to SDR on other platforms to all partners.

 If you aren't a Steam partner, or don't have a version of your game on Steam, then use this opensource version of the API and take advantage of the permissive